kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 -  Etc., etc.!
 See the help screen for details.

+This sketch occupies all or nearly all available flash (program) memory in boards having 32K of flash.
+Therefore, you'll not be able to add features in most 32K flash Arduinos.
+Actual compiled sketch size varies in the range of 27K-28K, so boards that allow the entirety of the 32K flash for the user's sketch will have some flash space available for you to add features.

 TTGO XI/WeMo XI NOTE:  This board trades flash to simulate EEPROM at a cost of 2 to 1.
 This sketch assumes your compiler EEPROM command line settings are set for 1K EEPROM.
 That is the minimum block size of EEPROM the board allows.
 Any more EEPROM by the compiler and this sketch will not fit.
 Fortunately for me, my default compiler settings were correct to this requirement, otherwise I wouldn't know how to change them back to what they are.

 IMPORTANT SAFETY NOTE - Proper electrical isolation by relay or opto-isolation must be observed whenever connecting to building electrical or furnace controls or other electrical equipment.

-Future plans TODO: I2C, port expansion, duct damper operation for multi-thermostat-single-furnace environments.
+Future plans TODO: I2C, port expansion, duct damper operation for multi-thermostat-single-furnace environments, but these features will be reserved for boards having greater than 32K flash size.

+WANTED:  ASSISTANCE CONDENSING THE SIZE OF THIS SKETCH BY USE OF ASM CODE.
+ANY TAKERS?
+POST AN ISSUE, PLEASE.